Rajaniraiyn/raj-browser/README.md

-# rajBrowser
+# Raj Browser
-A UI and privacy focussed web browser from web technologies
+A UI and privacy focussed browser for the web from the web.